Installing Passenger + Nginx

 - sudo apt-get remove nginx-extras (if that fails, use: sudo dpkg --remove --force-remove-reinstreq nginx-extras)

 These commands will install Passenger + Nginx module through Phusion's APT repository.
+At this point we assume that you already have Nginx installed from your system repository.
+If not, you should do that first before continuing.

 # Install our PGP key and add HTTPS support for APT sudo apt-get install -y dirmngr gnupg sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 561F9B9CAC40B2F7 sudo apt-get install -y apt-transport-https ca-certificates # Add our APT repository sudo sh -c 'echo deb https://oss-binaries.phusionpassenger.com/apt/passenger zesty main > /etc/apt/sources.list.d/passenger.list' sudo apt-get update # Install Passenger + Nginx module sudo apt-get install -y libnginx-mod-http-passenger